Jack Rife Beirnes: 2nd tour - 438 Squadron

-Beirnes led his flight down to RAF Hurn in March when the squadron moved South in preparation for its first cross channel combat missions.
+Beirnes led his flight down to RAF Hurn in March when the squadron moved south in preparation for its first cross-Channel combat missions.
 He was part of the very first squadron operational mission on 20 March carrying out a fighter sweep over Guernsey.
 Weather permitting, the now almost daily missions soon turned to bombing pre invasion targets in France.
-On June 6, Jack flew 2 missions in support of the D-Day landings.
-The first saw him airborne by 06h55 ahead of his flight to dive bomb an enemy strong point near Thierville, the second with take off at 17h15 where he led the squadron this time for a sweep of enemy forces South of Caen.
+On June 6, Beirnes flew two missions in support of the D-Day landings.
+The first saw him airborne by 0655 ahead of his flight to dive bomb an enemy strong point near Thierville, the second with take off at 1715 where he led the squadron this time for a sweep of enemy forces south of Caen.
 The Typhoon fighter-bombers closely supporting the ground forces, were among the first air force units to operate from advanced airfields on the continent in order to offer a timely response.
 438 Squadron moved to advanced airfield B9 Lantheuil in France on 27 June, well within the range of enemy artillery fire.

-It is while based there, on 29 July 1944, that Jack was promoted to Squadron leader and given command of the squadron.
-He replaced the newly promoted Wing commander Frank George Grant D.S.O., D.F.C. who took over the entire Canadian 143 Wing to which 438 was subordinate with 439 and 440 squadrons.
+It is while based there, on 29 July 1944, that Beirnes was promoted to squadron leader and given command of the squadron.
+He replaced the newly promoted Wing Commander Frank George Grant D.S.O., D.F.C., who took over the entire Canadian 143 Wing to which 438 was subordinate with 439 and 440 squadrons.